 - Give way to traffic coming from the right.
 That includes traffic entering from roads on the right or traffic already on the roundabout but approaching from the right.

 People - and SatNavs - often give roundabout directions by numbering the exits.
 So, you might be told to take the first exit from the roundabout.
 That will always be a left turn.
 Depending upon how many roads feed into the roundabout, a right turn could be anything from the third to the fifth exit.

 Whatever you do, don't panic.
 If you have to go around the roundabout more than once to be in the correct lane to exit, just go round again.
 Everybody does.

 The UK Department of Transport publishes a UK Highway Code with rules 184 to 190 dealing with how to cope with a roundabout.

 In residential areas, you may come across mini-roundabouts between relatively quiet residential streets.
 Sometimes they have cobblestone centers.
 These are for traffic calming and work like 4-way stops in the USA where you give priority to the driver on your right.

-In town centers, you may encounter double mini-roundabouts, where one tiny traffic circle feeds directly into another.
+In town centers, you may encounter double mini roundabouts, where one tiny traffic circle feeds directly into another.
 They are meant to control complicated intersections.
 Again, don't panic.
-Just treat each part of the double mini-roundabout as if it is an individual one, with the second little traffic circle simply being one of the exits off the first one.Continue to 6 of 11 below.
+Just treat each part of the double mini-roundabout as if it is an individual one, with the second little traffic circle simply being one of the exits off of the first one.Continue to 6 of 11 below.

 06 of 11